-This genetic algorithm uses the atomic simulation environment (ASE) for two purposes.
-The description of a cluster that has been designed for this algorithm is based on that given by ASE's Atoms class.
-This allows the genetic algorithm to take advantage of the features of ASE, such as the wide range of calculators that can be used to calculate the energy of the cluster, and the local optimisers available to optimise offspring created during the genetic algorithm.
+NISP uses the atomic simulation environment (ASE) to construct the various types of icosahedral, decahedral, and octahedral nanoclusters that are used to perform the interpolation scheme.
+This allows LatticeFinder to take advantage of the features of ASE, such as the wide range of calculators that can be used to calculate the energy of the cluster, and the local optimisers available to optimise nanoclusters created with NISP.
 Furthermore, ASE also offers useful tools for viewing, manipulating, reading and saving clusters and chemcial systems easily.
 Read more about ASE here.
-For this genetic algorithm, it is recommended that you install a version of ase that is 3.19.1 or greater.
+For NISP, it is recommended that you install a version of ase that is 3.19.1 or greater.